PHI-base/phibase-pipeline/README.md

 # PHI-base pipeline

-Python package and command-line application for cleaning releasing version 5 of the Pathogen-Host Interactions Database (PHI-base).
+Python package and command-line application for cleaning and releasing version 5 of the Pathogen-Host Interactions Database (PHI-base).
 Supported release formats include:

 * a JSON file format that combines data from version 4 and version 5 of PHI-base, and

-* several tabular export formats that are intended for loading by the Ensembl Genomes databases.
+* several tabular export formats that are intended for loading by the Ensembl databases.

 ## Installation